ncmreynolds/m2mMesh/examples/Example03_sendRandomDataTypes/README.md

 There is a special pseudo-type for NULL-terminated C strings, 'str'.
 If you omit the array length when passing a C string to *m2mMesh.add(<data>)*, this will be used and the terminating NULL will be stripped during sending, saving a byte in the message.
 The NULL will be added again on retrieving the data from the field on receipt.

+All the fixed length data types can also be sent in an array, which is far more efficient than sending several individual values of the same type.
+Arrays of Strings and strs are not possible, they must be added individually.

 ## Methods for sending the message

 There is just one method to send.